Expert · Lesson 10 — Multi-agent orchestration patterns

 Operating 10 covers the routing model: a chief-of-staff receives a request, classifies it, and delegates to the right specialist.
 That pattern is the foundation.
 This lesson covers what comes after it — the structural patterns for operators who need more than one specialist working simultaneously, or who need to explore multiple approaches to the same problem.

-The distinction that matters: routing is sequential delegation — one task, one specialist, one output.
-Orchestration is parallel coordination — N tasks or N approaches, N subagents, a coordinator that collects and synthesizes.
-The efficiency case for orchestration is real.
+The distinction I keep coming back to.
+Routing is sequential delegation: one task, one specialist, one output.
+Orchestration is parallel coordination.
+N tasks or N approaches, N subagents, a coordinator that collects and synthesizes.
+The efficiency case is real.
 So is the failure case.
-Most teams hit both before they understand the difference.
+I hit both before I understood the difference.

 The companion paper TPL-2026-006 quantifies when parallel spawning produces a net positive ROI and when it doesn’t.
 The short version: parallelism pays when tasks are genuinely independent, outputs are structured and mergeable, and the merge work is less than the time saved.
 It fails when any of those conditions is absent.
 This lesson teaches you to check all three before spawning.